 The Mamas and the Papas were rejuvenated, making a new album in hopes of a tour.
 Sonny and Cher came back into demand, as did Perry Como.
 The Beach Boys turned their music to an older audience, those who had listened to them in their earlier days.

 All of the former Beatles were successful this year, but none more than George Harrison, with “My Sweet Lord.”
-His epic, 3-vinyl box set titled “All Things Must Past” is considered by many to be Harrison’s ultimate masterpiece.
+His epic, 3-vinyl box set titled “All Things Must Pass” is considered by many to be Harrison’s ultimate masterpiece.

 The Newport Jazz festival was cancelled, again due to violence.
 The Monterey Jazz festival avoided certain peril itself by directing its music toward an older audience.